GiK986/n8n-nodes-md-to-docs/README.md

 ![n8n-nodes-md-to-docs](https://img.shields.io/badge/n8n-community--node-ff6d5a)

 This is an n8n community node.
-It lets you use Markdown to Google Docs conversion in your n8n workflows.
+It lets you use **Markdown to Google Docs** conversion in your n8n workflows.

-This node transforms Markdown content into fully formatted Google Docs documents, handling complex elements like nested lists, tables with styling, and mixed text formatting through Google's Docs API.
+**Google Docs** is a popular online document editor that allows you to create, edit, and collaborate on documents in real time.
+With this node, you can automate the process of turning Markdown into beautifully formatted Google Docs—no more manual copy-paste!

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

+---

 [📦 Installation](#installation)
 [🛠️ Operations](#operations)